kaustubh-tripathi-1/foundation-subjects/computer_networks/02_chapter-1-devices.md

 ### SWITCH

 > In a computer network, a switch is a device that connects multiple devices together within a local area network (LAN).
 It enables these devices to communicate by forwarding data packets between them.
 Essentially, a switch acts as a traffic cop for data, directing it to the intended recipient rather than broadcasting it to all connected devices, as a hub would do.

+### Switch Definition

+-   **Definition**: A switch is a network device operating at the **Data Link Layer (Layer 2)** of the OSI model that connects devices within a LAN (Local Area Network) and intelligently forwards data frames to specific devices based on their MAC addresses, improving network efficiency over hubs and bridges.
+-   **Key Features**:
+    -   Uses MAC address tables to forward frames only to the intended recipient’s port.
+    -   Reduces network congestion and collisions by creating separate collision domains for each port.
+    -   Supports full-duplex communication, allowing simultaneous send/receive for faster performance.
+-   **Example**: An Ethernet switch connecting computers, printers, and servers in an office LAN.
+-   **Developer Relevance**: Critical for optimizing LAN performance in app backends, ensuring efficient data transfer for APIs or databases.

+### Switch Notes

+-   **Functionality**:
+    -   Receives data frames and uses a MAC address table to forward them to the correct port, unlike hubs that broadcast to all ports.
+    -   Learns MAC addresses dynamically by observing incoming frames, building a table to track device locations.
+    -   Supports VLANs (Virtual LANs) to segment networks logically without physical separation.
+-   **Key Characteristics**:
+    -   **Full-Duplex**: Allows simultaneous data transmission and reception, unlike hubs (half-duplex).
+    -   **Collision-Free**: Each port is a separate collision domain, minimizing data collisions.
+    -   **High Port Count**: Typically has 8–48 ports, suitable for large LANs.
+-   **Types of Switches**:
+    -   **Unmanaged Switch**: Plug-and-play, no configuration, used in small networks (e.g., home LANs).
+    -   **Managed Switch**: Configurable, supports VLANs, QoS (Quality of Service), and monitoring, used in enterprise networks.
+-   **Limitations**:
+    -   Operates within a single network (LAN); cannot route between different networks (unlike routers).
+    -   Limited to Layer 2 protocols unless it’s a multilayer switch (which also handles Layer 3).
+-   **Use Cases**:
+    -   Common in modern LANs (e.g., offices, data centers) to connect devices efficiently.
+    -   Used in home networks (e.g., inside a Wi-Fi router’s switch component).
+-   **Comparison to Hubs and Bridges**:
+    -   **Vs. Hub**: Hubs broadcast all data, causing congestion; switches forward selectively, reducing collisions.
+    -   **Vs. Bridge**: Switches are advanced bridges with more ports and faster processing, often supporting VLANs.
+-   **Developer Relevance**:
+    -   **Performance**: Switches ensure fast, reliable LAN communication for app servers or cloud infrastructure.
+    -   **Troubleshooting**: If an app has connectivity issues, check switch configuration (e.g., VLAN settings or port errors).
+    -   **Practical Tie-In**: When you ran `curl ipconfig.me -s`, a switch in your LAN likely forwarded your request’s frames to the router efficiently.
+-   **OSI Context**:
+    -   Operates at **Data Link Layer (Layer 2)**, using MAC addresses, above hubs/repeaters (Layer 1) but below routers (Layer 3).
+    -   Supports higher-layer protocols (e.g., HTTP in your `curl` command) by ensuring efficient frame delivery within a LAN.

 Key functions of a network switch: